HIRE LOGO DESIGNER

 A universe of possibilities awaits.
 Until then, keep your eyes on the skies – an email confirmation is orbiting your inbox!

-As you realize you need not just a nice picture but a well-thought-out logo, this raises another concern: where should you look for an expert to create it?
+As you realize, a valuable logo requires more than just a nice picture, which raises another concern: where should you look for an expert to create it?
 Even though the Internet is swarming with logo designers, hiring a good one is a tough task.

-Yes, you can find potential candidates almost everywhere, as they use all the possible platforms to attract customers, including even posting funny videos on TikTok.
-However, how sure can you be that this is a professional logo designer?
+Yes, you can find potential candidates almost everywhere, as they use all the possible platforms to attract customers, including posting funny videos on TikTok.
+However, how sure can you be that this is a professional logo designer that is a good fit for you and your company?

-That’s why it’s more reasonable to look for an expert on the sites which are created for this purpose.
+That’s why looking for an expert on the sites created for this purpose is more reasonable.
 Here are three of the most popular and time-tested variants.
-But as everything else, each of them has its pros and cons.
+But as with everything else, each has its pros and cons.

 Freelance sites

-This platform for hiring a logo designer online is highly popular among freelance workers.
-For example, as of October 2021, there are above 55 million users on Freelancer.
-Such popularity is caused by a simple algorithm: employees can either post their vacancies or contact the concrete user.
+These platforms have many logo designers for hire online and are highly popular among freelance workers.
+For example, as of October 2021, there were more than 55 million users on Freelancer.
+A simple algorithm causes such popularity: employees can post vacancies or contact the user.

 ✅ Advantages

 Detailed and accurate request.
-On these platforms, you can conduct a thorough search for a logo designer you need.
-You can choose between options of location, language, expertise, and price.
-And even after applying multiple options, the candidate pool is still numerous.
+On these platforms, you can thoroughly search for the logo designer you need.
+You can choose between location, language, expertise, and price options.
+Even after applying multiple options, the candidate pool is still numerous.

 Two-in-one solution.
 Besides looking for an employee, you can post a job offer with your logo request.
-This option would benefit those who want to save time spent on looking for a designer.
-Instead, the search is limited to only those who are already interested in your offer.
+This option would benefit those who want to save time looking for a designer.
+Instead, the search is limited to only those interested in your offer.

 ❌ Disadvantages

 Pig in a poke.
-How sure can you be that you’ll actually get what you want after spending your time, money, and resources?
-Or that the result will be not a copy but the original?
+How sure can you be that you’ll get what you want after spending your time, money, and resources?
+Or will the result not be a copy but the original?
 Your only guarantee is a bunch of reviews from some strangers.
+Vetting becomes a big question here.

 Portfolio sites

-Unlike freelance sites, this variant is more specific, as it presents no other spheres but design.
-Here, you choose an expert based on their portfolios, after which reach the best candidates out and discuss the price.
-Well-known examples are Behance, Dribbble, Coroflot.
+Unlike freelance sites, this variant is more specific, presenting no other expertise areas but design.
+Here, you choose an expert based on their portfolios and reach out to the best candidates to discuss the price.
+Well-known examples are Behance, Dribble, and Coroflot.

 ✅ Advantages

 Direct contact.
-If you find the logo designer who is the best fit for your business, all you need to do is click on the “Hire me” button.
-This way, you could easily start negotiating with experts and always be in touch to discuss every detail.
+If you find the logo designer who best fits your business, all you need to do is click on the “Hire me” button.
+This way, you could quickly start negotiating with experts and always be in touch to discuss every detail.

 ❌ Disadvantages

 Taking risks.
-Such a format gives you zero guarantees, just like portfolio sites.
-Won’t you spend weeks waiting for the logo?
-Will you actually get what you want?
+This format gives you zero guarantees, just like freelance websites.
+Will you spend weeks waiting for the logo?
+Will you get what you want?
+How do they communicate?
+How do they handle difficulties?
 There are more questions than answers.

 Design subscription services

-A platform like Awesomic is an affordable solution that provides you with a ready-to-go candidate at a flat monthly rate.
-Unlike the previous variants, this one does all the needed things to find a logo designer instead of you.
+A platform like Awesomic is an affordable solution that provides a ready-to-go candidate at a flat monthly rate.
+Unlike the previous variants, this one does all the things you need to find a logo designer instead of you.

 ✅ Advantages

 No stress.
-With the help of a design subscription service, you forget about the hassle of looking for a perfect candidate that meets all your requirements.
-No rushing, sorting out, interviewing, or assessing.
-No rushing, sorting out, interviewing, or assessing.
-Instead, you get in touch with a reliable expert who can provide you with all the designs you need in the shortest possible time.
+With the help of a design subscription service, you’ll forget about the hassle of looking for a perfect candidate that meets all your requirements—no rushing, sorting out, interviewing, or assessing.
+Instead, you get in touch with a reliable expert who is matched to you and can provide you with all the designs you need in the shortest possible time.

 More concentration.
-As such a design service relieves you of unnecessary hiring and management work, you have more time to focus on other projects or tasks.
-Thus, looking for a perfect designer is no more issue for you, you can concentrate on developing other aspects of your business.
+As such, a design service relieves unnecessary hiring and management work, and you have more time to focus on other projects or tasks.
+Thus, looking for a perfect designer is no longer an issue for you.
+You can concentrate on developing different aspects of your business.

 ❌ Disadvantages

 Not a one-time solution.
-If you’re looking for just one logo, this variant is less profitable for you financially.
-It’s great for those who think big and, besides the logo, would like to create a wide range of brand assets, including even brand books or main corporate templates.
+If you’re looking for “just a picture,” this variant is less profitable for you financially.
+It’s great for those who think big and, besides the logo, would like to create a wide range of brand assets, including brand books and corporate templates.

 How to be sure I hire a logo designer who will get me a good result?

-Typically, business owners or HR specialists spend an awful lot of their time figuring out whether a candidate is a right fit for them.
-To prevent you from this, we asked our best designers at Awesomic one crucial question:
+Business owners or HR specialists spend a lot of time figuring out whether a candidate is the right fit for them.
+To help you define precisely what you should be looking for in a logo designer, we asked our best designers from Awesomic’s cosmic talent pool one crucial question:

 “What do you think are the three main signs of an expert logo designer and the three red flags of an unqualified one?”

-The recipe for a perfect logo is simpler when you know its ingredients, right?
-Now you’re aware that a logo is more than just a nice picture — it’s a combination of your company’s values, concepts, and message you’d like to convey to your customers.
+The recipe for finding a perfect logo designer is more straightforward when you know its ingredients.
+A logo is more than just a nice picture — it’s a combination of your company’s values, concepts, and message you’d like to convey to your customers.

 FAQ